- Term 2 Challenge

-The Southwood School Makerspace Team will be introducing monthly Makerspace Design Challenges for each term this year!
+The Southwood School Makerspace Team will be introducing Makerspace Design Challenges for each term this year!

 Students will be given an idea to inspire them, and then they will have the opportunity during class time to create a prototype and bring their ideas to life.
 Together, Southwood School will celebrate the creations that students make by honouring one class from each grade with a MakerspaceDesign Challenge Trophy.
 The class that wins the Makerspace Design Challenge will be awarded a grade level trophy to keep in their classroom for the month.